oracle/oci-grafana-metrics/docs/using.md

 | {{metric}}        | The name of metric	                            |
 | {{dimensionName}} | The value of the specified metric dimension name  |

-When the Legend Format field contains a defined format, the metrics plugin will generate a label for each metric that follows the defind format where each of the referenced placeholders is replaced by the relevant value for the metric.
+When the Legend Format field contains a defined format, the metrics plugin will generate a label for each metric that follows the defined format where each of the referenced placeholders is replaced by the relevant value for the metric.
 Any placeholders (or other text) in the legend format that do not line up with one of these placeholders will be unchanged.
 Note that placeholder labels are treated as case sensitive.

 Examples of custom legend formats that could be defined for metrics associated with OCI resources include: